janul/chapter10-review/chapter10.md

 requirements by supporting additional standard or even custom (industry specific) vocabularies.

-### OTTO API's
+### OTTO API

-OTTO API's are hosted by the registration authority on behalf of a federation.
+The registration authority hosts the OTTO API, which consists of a number of service endpoints.

 * *Configuration endpoint* : Returns a json document describing the federation services of the registration authority--basically the URLs of all the endpoints